Back to Blog

 ProsCons

-No length limitsStill requires manual scrubbing to find moments
+No length limitsManual scrubbing to find moments

-Method 3: yt-dlp (Command Line Tool)
+Method 3: yt-dlp (Command Line)

 For the technically inclined, yt-dlp is a powerful command line tool that can download specific sections of videos, including Twitch VODs.